GiottoVerducci/rulebook2024/content.md

 A wounded vampire goes to torpor after all remaining damage is handled (see [**Torpor**](https://www.vekn.net/rulebook#torpor)).

+> ADVANCED RULES\
+> Some cards or effects can inflict damage in other steps than strike resolution.
+In these cases, damage inflicted by the effect is handeled immediately.\
+> After all inflicted damage has been prevented or mended, proceed with combat as normal.

 **Environmental damage:** Any damage not inflicted by a minion either as a strike, or by an explicit effect ("this minion inflicts...") is environmental.
 Environmental damage can have no source (such as the